 Bondi Beach has something for everyone.
 The water is excellent for swimming and surfing, there are many great outdoor picnic areas to enjoy, and the suburban streets of Bondi are heavily populated with great cafes and pubs.

-If you have the time and you love a bit of hiking, the Bondi to Coogee Coastal Walk is an absolute must.
+If you have the time and you love a bit of hiking, the Bondi to Coogee Walk is an absolute must.
 It’s Sydney’s most popular walking trail, and for very good reasons.

 The views from start to finish are amazing, with many cafes and parks along the way to rest.
 Depending on stops, the walk can easily be completed within three hours.